-- (a) An employee who has been unable to work due to illness or injury and who subsequently is determined to be medically able to: - (i) return to work on a gradual or part-time basis; - (ii) engage in a physical rehabilitation activity; and/or shall be eligible for any, or all, of the Rehabilitation Benefit Incentive Provision.
+- (a) An employee who has been unable to work due to illness or injury and who subsequently is determined to be medically able to: - (i) return to work on a gradual or part-time basis; - (ii) engage in a physical rehabilitation activity; and/or - (iii) engage in a vocational retraining program.

+shall be eligible for any, or all, of the Rehabilitation Benefit Incentive Provision.